rickcorsi/QuickTools/README.md

 # QuickTools

-QuickTools is a .NET web application comprised of various useful tools and converters.
+QuickTools is a .NET web application which features various useful tools and converters.

 List of Tools:
 * Calculator